hantek/distance-parser/README.md

 1. Download and unzip the Chinese Treebank dataset from https://wakespace.lib.wfu.edu/handle/10339/39379

-2. If you don't have any data in NLTK before, download some to initialize your `nltk_data` folder:
+2. If you don't have any corpus data in NLTK before, download some to initialize your `nltk_data` folder, such as:
 ```
 python -c "import nltk; nltk.download('ptb')"
 ```